Soubi8/DevOps_online_Vinnytsia_2022Q1Q2/m4/task4.2/readme.md

 __GID__ is the Group Identifier, the value, which identifies the group.

-- 0 is reserver for the root group
+- 0 is reserved for the root group
 - 1...99 are reserved for the system and application use
 - 100 and above are allocated for user groups